Five photographs of houses on Cornaigmore machair.

 Operations Record Book for 224 Squadron RAF Tiree giving a summary of events and details of sorties between 1/4/1942 and 19/9/1942.

-Hugh MacNeill of Balevullin, Tiree demonstrates how his mother, Flora MacNeill, would make small clay pots known as craggans which were believed to have special healing properties particularly in the case of consumption.
+Hugh MacNeill of Balevullin demonstrates how his mother, Flora MacNeill, would make small clay pots known as craggans.
+Made by hand from local clay without the aid of a potter’s wheel, Tiree craggans were believed to have special curative properties, particularly in the case of consumption.